thn-nguyen/google-cyber-cert/linux-commands-manage-file-permissions/README.md

 ---

 ### Goal
-Identify if current access levels were appropriate, and modify permissions by removing unauthorized access or granting proper authorization for members in the research team if necessary.
+Identify if current access levels were appropriate, and modify permissions by removing unauthorized access or granting proper authorization for members in the research team.

 ---